-It’s an important piece of technology enabling corporate local area connections to the public internet and vice versa.
-Internally, organizations may use different protocols from the ones used publicly for security, so they can’t connect directly as they need a translator.
+It's an important piece of technology enabling a corporate network to connect to the public internet and vice versa.
+Internally, organizations may use different protocols from the ones used publicly for security, so they can't connect directly as they need a translator.
 Therefore, a deployed gateway reorganizes the traffic to be understandable for the receiver and makes online communication possible.

 Key takeaways

-• They are crucial in enhancing network security, visibility, and analytics.
+- They are crucial in enhancing network infrastructure security, visibility, and analytics.

 Network gateway definition